cubicap/esptool-js/README.md

+# esptool-js-node

+A fork of esptool-js attempting to make the tool work as a library in the node.js environment.

 # Javascript implementation of esptool

 This repository contains a Javascript implementation of [esptool](https://github.com/espressif/esptool), a serial flasher utility for Espressif chips. `esptool-js` is based on [Web Serial API](https://wicg.github.io/serial/) and works in Google Chrome and Microsoft Edge [version 89 or later](https://developer.mozilla.org/en-US/docs/Web/API/Serial#browser_compatibility) browsers.